 Example Two: Sweeping into a Thrash Riff

 Our second example starts with some 3 string m7 arpeggios.
 Gm7 and Fm7 to be specific.
+You can think of these as the iii and ii chords in the key of Eb Major.
 This one can be played on a 6 string guitar.
 After the second time of the Gm7 I am extending it down on to the D and A strings.